 Transaction revenue primarily includes fees the Company charges to advisors and their clients for executing certain transactions in brokerage and fee-based advisory accounts.
-Transaction revenue is recognized at the pointin-time that a transaction is executed, which is generally the trade-date.
+Transaction revenue is recognized at the point-in-time that a transaction is executed, which is generally the trade-date.
 Fee revenue may be generated from advisors or their clients.
-Fee revenues primarily include individual retirement account ("IRA") custodian fees, contract and licensing fees, and other client account fees.
+Fee revenues primarily include IRA custodian fees, contract and licensing fees, and other client account fees.
 In addition, the Company hosts certain advisor conferences that serve as training, education, sales, and marketing events, for which a fee is charged for attendance.
 Fee revenue is recognized when the Company satisfies its performance obligations.
 Recognition varies from point-in-time to over time depending on whether the service is provided once at an identifiable point-in-time or if the service is provided continually over the contract life.

-The following table sets forth transaction and fee revenue disaggregated by recognition pattern (dollars in thousands):
+The following table sets forth transaction and fee revenue disaggregated by recognition pattern (in thousands):

-Y Years Ended December 31,
+Years Ended December 31,

-201 2018 2017 2016
+2019 2018 2017

-Transaction and Fee Revenue
+Transaction and fee revenue

-Point-in-time (1) \$ 221 ,265 \$ 187,655 \$ 188,058
+Point-in-time (1) \$ 215,234 \$ 221,265 \$ 187,655

-Over time (2) 250 ,034 237,012 227,657
+Over time (2) 265,094 250,034 237,012

-Total transaction and fee revenue \$ 471 ,299 \$ 424,667 \$ 415,715
+Total transaction and fee revenue \$ 480,328 \$ 471,299 \$ 424,667

-(1) Transaction and fee revenue recognized point-in-time includes revenue such as transaction fees, IRA termination fees, and conference service fees.
+(1) Transaction and fee revenue recognized point-in-time includes revenue such as transaction fees, IRA termination fees, and conference service fees